What Is Toxic Perfectionism? A Therapist’s Perspective for Women in Utah

 Ashlee Hunt LCSW.
 This represents how Maple Canyon Therapy provides trauma therapy in Utah.

-Ashlee Hunt is a licensed clinical social worker and found of Maple Canyon Therapy near Provo, Utah.
-Ashlee obtained her master's degree in social work from Utah State University and two bachelor's degrees in family life and human development and psychology from Southern Utah University.
-Ashlee has been working with women who struggle with perfectionism since 2013.
-She loves helping women learn more about self-compassion and to move past the high standards they set for themselves.
-She enjoys helping women see themselves more accurately and to let go of the anxiety surrounding being a perfectionist.
+Ashlee Hunt LCSW is a licensed clinical social worker and the founder of Maple Canyon Therapy, an online counseling practice serving women in Salt Lake City and across Utah.
+She earned her master’s degree in social work from Utah State University and holds two bachelor’s degrees in Family Life and Human Development and Psychology from Southern Utah University.
+Ashlee has been working with women who struggle with perfectionism, anxiety, and people-pleasing since 2013.
+She helps high-achieving women develop self-compassion, understand the roots of their high standards, and feel less driven by fear of making mistakes or disappointing others.